 The end benefits are still much greater:

-We believe both theory and practice are important.
-That's why you'll get lectures with code examples, real life Scala code demos and assignments, plus additional resources, instructions and development environment already set up for you.
+I believe both theory and practice are important.
+That's why you'll get lectures with code examples, real life Scala code demos and assignments, plus additional resources, instructions, exercises and solutions.

-We've seen that our students are most successful - and our best students work at Google-class companies - when they're guided, but not being told what to do.
-We have assignments waiting for you, where we offer our (opinionated) guidance but otherwise freedom to experiment and improve upon your Scala code.
+I've seen that my students are most successful - and my best students work at Google-class companies - when they're guided, but not being told what to do.
+I have assignments waiting for you, where I offer my (opinionated) guidance but otherwise freedom to experiment and improve upon your Scala code.

-Definitely not least, our students are most successful when they have fun along the way!
+Definitely not least, my students are most successful when they have fun along the way!

-So join us in this course and rock the JVM!
+So join me in this course and let's rock the JVM with Scala!